-[pure] A magic square is pure if it consists of the digits 1 up to n x n.
-A pure magic 3x3 square consists of the digits 1 up to (3 x 3 =) 9.
+[pure] A magic square is pure if it consists of the numbers 1 up to n x n.
+A pure magic 3x3 square consists of the numbers 1 up to (3 x 3 =) 9.
 On this website you find only pure magic squares with exception of 'Each magic sum 4x4' or 'Each magic sum 5x5'

-[minimal magic features] Minimal the addition of the digits of each row/column/diagonal must give (the same) magic sum.
+[minimal magic features] Minimal the addition of the numbers of each row/column/ diagonal must give (the same) magic sum.

 [magic sum] For each pure magic square you can calculate the magic sum.
 The magic sum is [(1 + n x n) / 2] x n.
 For example the sum of the 3x3 magic square is: [(1 + 3 x 3) / 2) x 3 = 15.

-[concentric] An odd concentric magic square consists of a centre of one cell (with the middle digit in it) and an even concentric magic square consists of a centre of 2x2 cells (with the middle 4 digits in it), and you can put borders around it again and again.
+[concentric] An odd concentric magic square consists of a centre of one cell (with the middle number in it) and an even concentric magic square consists of a centre of 2x2 cells (with the middle 4 numbers in it), and you can put borders around it again and again.
 For example a concentric magic 14x14 square consists of a (each time proportional) 4x4 in 6x6 in 8x8 in 10x10 in 12x12 in 14x14 magic square.

 [panmagic] A magic square is panmagic, if addition of the digits of each pandiagonal gives the magic sum.
 A pandiagonal is a broken diagonal, which consists of two parts.
 The first part is a line, which starts from the outside row or outside column (but not from a corner) of the magic square.
 The second part is a line or a dot (and the dot ends in one of the corners of the magic squares).
 See for example the pandiagonals of the panmagic 4x4 square.